01 Getting Started

 You will see the following mapped fields to input elements on the project:

-• The ContactID is mapped to the SmartV ID of the user.
+• The ContactID is mapped to the user's SmartV ID.

 • The AccountID is mapped to a variable we created.